mirage/spamtacus/README.md

 ## Filter implementation

-As explained above, to implement a filter, one needs to provide two thinks: some features and a decision tree.
+As explained above, to implement a filter, one needs to provide two things: some features and a decision tree.
 Our [provided implementation](https://github.com/lyrm/spamtacus/tree/main/bayesian_filter) contains three features:
 - a naive Bayesian filter on mail body content
 - a naive Bayesian filter on values of `subject` headers